Liechtenstein's Castles

 • Guided tours are available from 1 May until 31 October (by appointment only).

-This is the only one of Liechtenstein’s Castles that is fully intact, and that can be toured.
+This is the only castle in the country that is fully intact and open to the public.
 It’s also the most likely one you will run into, even without trying.
 If you are in the region, it is hard to miss.
 It is high up on a hill and can be seen for miles.

 Schalun Castle